-What should you tackle in your role of VP of product management?
+What should you tackle in your role of VP of Product or Chief Product Officer?

 Optimize your processes.
 What processes do you have in place to turn ideas into products?
 And how do new products get to the market?
 Fundamentally, product management needs repeatable processes to define and launch new product capabilities.
 Development teams have adopted agile methods to optimize their delivery of new products.
 Shouldn’t you do the same?

 Clarify roles and responsibilities.
 What is the product manager’s role?
 How about product owner and product marketing manager?
 Do they have different responsibilities?
 Just as you need optimized processes, you need clarity on the roles and responsibilities of product management.
 Profiling your team will identify where individuals need help as well as skill areas for future staffing decisions.
 For instance, if you’re strong in technical expertise, maybe you need to staff up for business expertise.